AdaCore/learn/content/courses/advanced-ada/parts/resource_management/limited_types.rst

     end Simple_Recs;

-As expected, the compiler indicates that :ada:`Rec` should be of limited type.
+As expected, the compiler indicates that the ancestor :ada:`Rec` should be of limited type.

-In fact, all the types in a derivation class are the same |mdash| either limited or not.
+In fact, all types in a derivation class are the same |mdash| either limited or not.
 (That is especially important with dynamic dispatching via tagged types.
 We discuss this topic in another chapter.)